-The proofs of \cref{thm:lopsidedasymptotic} and \cref{thm:eqasymptotic} rely on procedures of \vocab{graph amplification}, which take graphs that are not $(k_A, k_B)$-choosable to larger graphs that are not $(k_A. k_B')$-choosable, for some $k_B' > k_B$.
+The proofs of \cref{thm:lopsidedasymptotic} and \cref{thm:eqasymptotic} rely on procedures of \emph{graph amplification}, which take graphs that are not $(k_A, k_B)$-choosable to larger graphs that are not $(k_A, k_B')$-choosable, for some $k_B' > k_B$.
 These techniques are likely useful even when generalizing to the list coloring of bipartite graphs which are not complete.

-Owing to their definition over a wide variety of possible graphs and lists, determining the exact values of the $\xi_m(k_A)$, for specific $k_A$, is already an interesting question.
-We demonstrate that determining the value of $\xi_m(k_A)$ corresponds to a natural question involving the independent sets of hypergraphs: \begin{lem} The graph $G = K_{\Delta_B, \Delta_A}$ fails to be $(k_A, k_B)$-choosable if and only if there exists a $k_A$-uniform hypergraph $H$ with $\Delta_B$ edges and a family $\calf$ of $\Delta_A$ $k_B$-sets of the vertices of $H$ such that every independent set in $H$ is disjoint from some element of $\calf$. \end{lem}
+Owing to their definition over a wide variety of possible graphs and lists, determining the value of $\xi_m(k_A)$ for even a single value of $k_A > 1$ is already an interesting question.
+Moreover, determining the value of $\xi_m(k_A)$ corresponds to a natural question involving the independent sets of hypergraphs.
+(Recall that at an independent set of a hypergraph is a subset of the vertices that does not contain any edge.) \begin{lem} The graph $G = K_{\Delta_B, \Delta_A}$ is $(k_A, k_B)$-choosable if and only if the following statement is true: ``For all $k_A$-uniform hypergraphs $H$ with $\Delta_B$ edges and families $\calf$ consisting of $\Delta_A$ subsets of size $k_B$ of the vertices of $H$, there is an independent set of $H$ that intersects every element in $\calf$.'' \end{lem}